jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 System command extensions are implemented the same way as ‘normal’ command extensions.
 Command extension is put under the topic of *Inheritance*, because it is an extension technique.

-System command extension will get a notation, that complies to the notation of normal command extension.
-The code base will implement system command extension like normal command extension and the way extension is implemented inside the code base will influence how the eventual notation will look.
+System command extension might get a notation, that complies to the notation of normal command extension.
+The code base might implement system command extension like normal command extension and the way extension is implemented inside the code base might influence how the eventual notation might look.

 It might look something like this:

 ![](images/5.%20System%20Objects%20Misc%20Issues.006.png)

-But the exact way in which command extension is implemented will be covered by the *Inheritance* articles.
+But the exact way in which command extension is implemented might be covered by the *Inheritance* articles.

 ### Parameters For Objects

 #### Concept

 This is a preliminary description of the concept.
 The details are still to be worked out.
-It could be that in practice, when Encircle is up and running, the details that have to be solved, will come to light straight away.
+It could be that in practice, when Encircle is up and running, the details that have to be solved, might come to light straight away.

 In other programming languages there are *getters* and *setters*, which are also called *properties*.
 Those are replaced by the fact, that any related object has a set of system commands, such as __Get Object__ and __Set Object__, that can be extended with extra code around the __Get__ and __Set__ actions.